fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 ```

 <!-- Koska komponentin määrittelevä metodi ei sisällä muuta kuin returnin, voimme määritellä sen hyödyntäen nuolifunktioiden tiiviimpää ilmaisumuotoa -->
-The method defining the component contains only the return statement, so
+The function defining the component contains only the return statement, so
-we can define the method using the more compact form of arrow functions:
+we can define the function using the more compact form of arrow functions:

 ```js
 const Display = ({ counter }) => <div>{counter}</div>